akothen/Hydride/frontends/mlir/docs/AttributesAndTypes.md

     An integer attribute is a literal attribute that represents an integral value of the specified integer type.
   }];
-  /// Here we've defined two parameters, one is a "self" type parameter, and the
+  /// Here we've defined two parameters, one is the `self` type of the attribute
-  /// other is the integer value of the attribute.
-The self type parameter is
+  /// (i.e. the type of the Attribute itself), and the other is the integer value
+  /// of the attribute.
-  /// specially handled by the assembly format. let parameters = (ins AttributeSelfTypeParameter<"">:$type, "APInt":$value);
+  let parameters = (ins AttributeSelfTypeParameter<"">:$type, "APInt":$value);

   /// Here we've defined a custom builder for the type, that removes the need to pass